jilljenn/tryalgo.org/en/_posts/2022-11-03-optimal-search-tree.md

     R[i][i] = \textrm{argmin of above expression}.
 $$

-The optimal search tree of the subproblem consists of some root $i+1\leq r\leq j$, which motivates the minimum expression above.
+The optimal search tree of the subproblem contains a root $i+1\leq r\leq j$, which motivates the minimum expression above.
 The addition of $W[i,j]$ comes from the fact that by attaching the left and right subtrees under the root $r$, the level of all their nodes increases by $1$.
 Since root $r$ has level one, the weight $\beta_r$ has to enter the cost of the tree as well.

 ![Optimal search tree decomposition]({{site.images}}optimal_search_tree_ij.png){:width="400"}